 We’re living in fraught times.
 Whatever your political persuasion, whatever your personal apocalyptic vision, you can’t deny that a lot of people are on edge.
 No wonder one of the most popular TV shows is The Walking Dead and the biggest movie event in recent memory involved the literal deaths of half of all life (I’m not naming the movie to avoid spoilers).

 The survivalist movement is sometimes dismissed as the product of irrational conspiracy theories, but the popularity of shows like Naked and Afraid suggests the movement is growing.
 Sure, zombies (aka, the living dead) are pure fantasy (or are they?), but who is to say what apocalyptic nightmares await us in the future.

 When people consider the gear they would want in a zombie apocalypse, they think guns or axes; few immediately think, “wristwatch.”
-Yet a survival watch would be more helpful than you might initially think.
+Yet a good quality survival watch would be more helpful than you might initially think.
 If the world was about to be overrun by zombies, you would want to consider these useful watch qualities and features that could be a valuable addition to your supplies.

 Life in the Zombie Apocalypse

 In the case of the zombie apocalypse, your first priority will be stocking up on weapons, food rations, tools, and trustworthy companions (preferably ones who’ve done CrossFit).
 You’ll also want to discard anything that might weigh you down: extra clothes, sentimental heirlooms, and jewelry.
 Hold on to that wristwatch, though.